Sunrise and DPML Dispute Resolution Policy

 16.1 Basis of decision

-- The Panellist will make a decision on the basis of the statements and documents provided by the parties, this Policy, other Donuts policies, and any rules and principles of law that it deems applicable;
+- The Panellist will make a decision on the basis of the statements and documents provided by the parties, this Policy, other Identity Digital policies, and any rules and principles of law that it deems applicable;

 - In the absence of exceptional circumstances, the Panellist shall forward its decision on the complaint to the Provider within fourteen (14) days of its appointment pursuant to paragraph 10;